jboiie/jboiie/README.md

 - Currently working on projects based on AI and ML
 - Love to collaborate with global teams and present tech research
 - Always learning new ML, Deep Learning, and Data Science skills
-- Football enthusiast and team captain—on and off the field
+- Football enthusiast and team captain; on and off the field
 - Open to internships, research, and open-source collaborations

 ---